isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: response-padding
    :tags: query
-   :short: Adds an EDNS padding option to encrypted messages, to reduce the chance of guessing the contents based on size.
+   :short: Adds an EDNS Padding option to encrypted messages, to reduce the chance of guessing the contents based on size.

    The EDNS Padding option is intended to improve confidentiality when DNS queries are sent over an encrypted channel, by reducing the